ARMmbed/mbed-os-example-ble/README.md

 <span> **Note:** You can get more information about the configuration system in the [documentation](https://os.mbed.com/docs/latest/reference/configuration.html)</span>

-<span> **Important:** It is required to apply an hardware patch to the ST shield if it is used on a board with an Arduino connector.
-Check out https://developer.mbed.org/teams/ST/code/X_NUCLEO_IDB0XA1/ for more information.</span>
+<span> **Important:** It is required to apply an hardware patch to the ST BLE expansion if it is used on a board with an Arduino connector.
+Check out [X-NUCLEO-BNRG2A1](https://github.com/ARMmbed/mbed-os/tree/master/connectivity/drivers/ble/FEATURE_BLE/COMPONENT_BlueNRG_2) or [X-NUCLEO-IDB05A1](https://os.mbed.com/components/X-NUCLEO-IDB05A1/) for more information.</span>

 Building and flashing examples